xandramax/Volume1/README.md

 * 1 phase output
 * 5 assignable aux inputs, with 18 possible modes and optional multimode
 * 6 built-in preset assignments for the aux inputs
+* 3 configurable strengths for Morph CV inputs: standard, double, and triple
 * 1 morph knob
-* 1 assignable aux knob, with 10 possible modes
+* 1 assignable aux knob, with 10 possible modes including an endless rotary morph mode
 * 3 algorithm slots
 * Click/pop filters across all audio paths, with user-configurable strength
 * 2 separate modes for the routing logic: standard and "Alter Ego"